 FHFA increases maximum conforming loan limit

-Next year’s housing market is shaping up to be an active one after the Federal Housing Finance Agency (FHFA) announced higher conforming loan limits on November 27.
-On the heels of the FHFA’s increase in 2018, the baseline for single-unit home mortgages acquired by Fannie Mae and Freddie Mac will jump significantly next year, from $453,100 to $484,350 in most of the continental US.*
+As home prices increase, the Federal Housing Finance Agency is helping homebuyers keep pace with higher conforming loan limits.
+That’s the takeaway from the FHFA’s announcement on November 26th, and mirrors a similar increase by the federal agency in 2019.
+Starting in 2020, the baseline for single-unit home mortgages acquired by Fannie Mae and Freddie Mac will jump significantly, from $484,350 to $510,400 in most of the continental US.*

-This move is a direct response to rising property values across the country.
-The FHFA’s third quarter 2018 House Price Index report – also published on November 27—estimated the average cost of a one-unit home in the U.S. increased by nearly 6.9% over the last year.* According to the Housing and Economic Recovery Act, the conforming loan limit must be adjusted every year based on changes to average home prices.
+The FHFA’s move is a direct response to the rising property values we’re seeing across the country.
+In their third quarter 2019 House Price Index report – also published on November 26— the FHFA estimated the average cost of a one-unit home in the U.S. increased by nearly 5.3% over the last year.* In accordance with the Housing and Economic Recovery Act, the conforming loan limit must be adjusted every year based on changes to average home prices.
 In addition to one-unit properties, the new limits include:

 Conforming loan limits are even higher in high-cost areas like Alaska, Hawaii, Guam and the Virgin Islands.
-While the exact number varies by county, the new baseline for a one-unit property in these parts of the country will be $726,525, with a four unit maximum amount of $1,397,400.
+While the exact number varies by county, the new baseline for a one-unit property in these parts of the country will be $765,600, with a four-unit maximum amount of $1,472,550.

-At the end of the day, the FHFA’s announcement will result in an expansion of credit that creates more opportunities for people to become homeowners.
+At the end of the day, the FHFA’s announcement will mean an expansion of credit that helps create more opportunities for people to become homeowners.
 A higher conforming loan limit means you can now borrow more money under the conforming loan guidelines, which are generally less stringent than non-conforming jumbo loans.
 Potential benefits of securing a conforming loan include:

 - A better chance of qualifying for a property inspection waiver—no need to schedule an appraisal before close.

-- A streamlined condo questionnaire—this makes it easier to purchase a condo.
+- A streamlined condo questionnaire—which makes it easier to purchase a condo.

 - Less documentation—Freddie Mac loan products may require one year of tax returns instead of two.

-Larger conforming loan amounts are on the horizon.
+Larger conforming loan amounts are on the horizon in 2020.
 Contact your local Guaranteed Rate Affinity loan officer to find out if you qualify!